Online Banking Security Tips

-October is Cyber Security Awareness Month, and the Independent Community Bankers of America® (ICBA) and First State Bank are offering tips to help consumers avoid having their online financial information disrupted or stolen.
+The Independent Community Bankers of America® (ICBA) and First State Bank are offering tips to help consumers avoid having their online financial information disrupted or stolen.
 ICBA, along with more than 6,000 community banks across the country, urge consumers to remain vigilant and protect themselves from potential credit card and bank fraud.

 ICBA and First State Bank offers the following tips to help consumers safeguard their online accounts:

 · When sending sensitive information via the Internet, make sure “https:” appears in the address bar.
 This means the information you are transmitting is encrypted.

 · Ensure the wireless network you use is password-protected, and choose a strong password and update it frequently for your work and home wireless networks.
 Likewise, always use a passcode on your mobile phone or tablet to stop an unauthorized user from accessing your device.